-- 1) The date the contractor determined the DBE to be unwilling, unable, or ineligible to perform. - 2) A brief statement of facts describing the situation and citing specific actions or inaction by the DBE firm giving rise to contractor's assertion that the DBE firm is unwilling, unable, or ineligible to perform. - 3) A brief statement of the good faith efforts undertaken by the contractor to enable the DBE firm to perform. - 4) The total dollar amount currently paid for work performed by the DBE firm. - 5) The total dollar amount remaining to be paid to the DBE firm for work completed, but for which the DBE firm has not received payment, and over which the contractor and the DBE firm have no dispute. - 6) The projected date that the contractor requires a substitution or replacement DBE to commence work, if consent is granted to the request. - 7) The DBE's response to the notice of intent to terminate.
+- (A) The date the contractor determined the DBE to be unwilling, unable, or ineligible to perform. - (B) A brief statement of facts describing the situation and citing specific actions or inaction by the DBE firm giving rise to contractor's assertion that the DBE firm is unwilling, unable, or ineligible to perform. - (C)A brief statement of the good faith efforts undertaken by the contractor to enable the DBE firm to perform. - (D) The total dollar amount currently paid for work performed by the DBE firm. - (E) The total dollar amount remaining to be paid to the DBE firm for work completed, but for which the DBE firm has not received payment, and over which the contractor and the DBE firm have no dispute.

+- (F) The projected date that the contractor requires a substitution or replacement DBE to commence work, if consent is granted to the request. - (G)The DBE's response to the notice of intent to terminate.
+The contractor shall provide the DBE with a period of five calendar days to respond to the notice of intent to terminate, unless a shorter response period is warranted due to public necessity (e.g. safety).
 If there is no response from the DBE within the time allowed in the notice of intent to terminate, the contractor shall state that no response was received.